rokmc756/Weka/README.md

 The main purpose of this project is actually very simple.
 Because there are many jobs to deploy different kind of Weka Data Platform versions and reproduce issues & test features as a support engineer.
 I just want to spend less time for it.

-If you are working with Weka Data Platfrom such as Developer, Administrator, Field Engineer or Database Administrator you could also utilize it very conviently as saving time.
+If you are working with Weka Data Platfrom such as Developer, Administrator, Field Engineer you could also utilize it very conviently as saving time.

 ## Where is this ansible playbook from and how is it changed?
 It's originated by itself.